5 Must-See Destinations in Southeastern Arizona

 Tombstone Territories RV Park outside of Huachuca City was an ideal hub for exploring southeastern Arizona.
 It’s adjacent to the San Pedro Riparian National Conservation Area and about 15 to 20 minutes from Tombstone, Sierra Vista, and Kartchner Caverns State Park.
 It’s within decent driving distance of Bisbee, Benson, Las Cienegas Natural Conservation Area, the Coronado National Forest, and more.
 Our review of Tombstone Territories RV Park contains much more information for you.

-The San Pedro Riparian National Conservation Area has so much to offer!
+First on the list of 5 must-see destinations in southeastern Arizona is the San Pedro Riparian National Conservation Area.
+This NCA has so much to offer!
 The visitor center is a converted ranch house and there are tons of trails, including one to an archaeological site (Murray Springs Clovis Site) and the remains of the northernmost Spanish Presidio.
 Friends of the San Pedro River offer guided walks regularly, and you can camp on the land with a permit.
 Fairbank, a nearby ghost town, is also part of the NCA.

 The entrance to Fairbank is just a few miles from the RV park, so it was an easy afternoon outing.
 The parking area is a short walk from the Fairbank Schoolhouse, which has been renovated as the museum and visitor center for the old mining town.
 They have some great artifacts and information there, including old desks and a copy of the Teacher’s Contract.